satyamsingh22/Polling_Assignment/README.md

    - Ensure PostgreSQL is running and the database is created.

 7. **Start Zookeeper**
-  --Run the following command to start Zookeeper:
+  - Run the following command to start Zookeeper:
  ```bash
    bin/zookeeper-server-start.sh config/zookeeper.properties

    ```
 8. **Start Kafka**
-  --Open a new terminal and navigate to the Kafka directory.
+  - Open a new terminal and navigate to the Kafka directory.
-  --Run the following command to start Kafka:
+  - Run the following command to start Kafka:
  ```bash
   bin/kafka-server-start.sh config/server.properties

    ```

-8. **Run Kafka and Zookeeper**
+9. **Verify Kafka and Zookeeper**
    - Start Kafka and Zookeeper services.
 Default ports:
      - **Kafka**: `9092`
      - **Zookeeper**: `2181`